Project-VERANDA/Audio-Transcript-Anonymizer-TUB-AP/README.md

 # Audio-Transcript-Anonymizer

+This Pipeline accepts an audio or video file, transcribes the content using WhisperX and applies speaker diarization via Pyannote.
-A pipeline for transcribing audio/video files using WhisperX with speaker diarization - ideal for interviews, therapy sessions and multiple-speaker conversations in general.
+It can be used for interviews, therapy sessions or conversations involving multiple speakers in general.

 # Features: